ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/navigating-the-landscape.md

 ### Various Terminologies

-As a DS/AI starter, you will come across many similar terminologies.
+As a data intelligence starter, you will come across many similar terminologies.
 First thing you need to do is to understand what each term means and where each fits in the bigger picture.
 Data Science, Business Intelligence, Data Mining, Machine Learning, Deep Learning, Artificial Intelligence; let’s have a look at *Wikipedia* definition for each term & later see how these are interconnected.

 ![](https://cdn-images-1.medium.com/max/800/1*oVpUt0bdawGKZyHB2Jwkuw.png)